mlazarovits/TAPS-BA-2018/README.md

 # TAPS_BA_2018
-"Beyond It Is Another Dimension" (2018) for the completion of Theatre and Performance Studies Minor
+"Beyond It Is Another Dimension" (2018) for the completion of Theater and Performance Studies Minor

 Created and Directed by Margaret Lazarovits
 B.A.
 Thesis
-Department of Theatre and Performance Studies
+Department of Theater and Performance Studies
 University of Chicago
 Preceptor: Leslie Buxbaum Danzig
 Spring 2018, Reva and David Logan Center for the Arts Room 701